mcolyer/hacklet/README.md

-There are alot of other similar products but this is the first one that I've seen that [costs $50][amazon] and includes control as well as monitoring of the independent sockets.
+There are alot of other similar products but this is the first one that I've seen that [costs $50][amazon] and includes control as well as monitoring of the both sockets independently.

 ## Why